 If businesses wish to move goods through multiple territories or to complete custom formalities away from the border, they should use transit.
 Whilst also needing to be aware of additional documentation and processes similar to the previous options, businesses need to consider the custom processes they will need to use once goods have been discharged from a transit movement.

-More information about all of these options, plus specific material for each can be found here.
+More information about all of these options, plus specific material for each can be found on the Government website.